-|Number of tested tools||14|
+|Number of tested tools||13|

-Fire up the app and select the disk where the lost files
+Fire up the software and prepare for scanning by selecting the disk that contained the lost files

-Clicking the Recover button will initiate the app’s powerful scanning algorithms
+Cick the Recover button to start the scanning process

 Deleted WAV files that cannot be found in the Windows Recycle Bin or Mac Trash can still be recovered using an effective data recovery program.
 Just make sure you stop using the drive they were in right away to avoid overwriting the deleted file.
 Alternatively, if you had File History enabled or created a System Restore point beforehand, you can use those methods.